ibm-cloud-docs/BlockStorage/accessing_block_storage_linux.md

 # Connecting to iSCSI LUNs on Linux
 {: #mountingLinux}

-These instructions are mainly for RHEL6 and CentOS6.
+These instructions are mainly for mounting {{site.data.keyword.blockstorageshort}} on  RHEL6 and CentOS6.
 Notes for other OS were added, but the topic does **not** cover all Linux&reg; distributions.
-If you're using another Linux&reg; operating systems, refer to the Documentation of your specific distribution, and ensure that the multipath supports ALUA for path priority.
+If you're using another Linux&reg; operating system, refer to the Documentation of your specific distribution, and ensure that the multipath supports ALUA for path priority.
-{: note}

-For more information about Ubuntu specifics, see [iSCSI Initiator Configuration](https://help.ubuntu.com/lts/serverguide/iscsi-initiator.html){: external} and [DM-Multipath](https://help.ubuntu.com/lts/serverguide/multipath-setting-up-dm-multipath.html){: external}.
-{: tip}
+{: shortdesc}

 Before you start, make sure the host that is accessing the {{site.data.keyword.blockstoragefull}} volume is authorized correctly.
 {: requirement}

+If multiple hosts mount the same {{site.data.keyword.blockstorageshort}} volume without being cooperatively managed, your data is at risk for corruption.
+Volume corruption can occur if changes are made to the volume by multiple hosts at the same time.
+You need a cluster-aware, shared-disk file system to prevent data loss such as Microsoft&reg; Cluster Shared Volumes (CSV), Red Hat Global File System (GFS2), VMware&reg; VMFS, and others.
+For more information, see your host's OS Documentation.
+{: attention}

+It's best to run storage traffic on a VLAN, which bypasses the firewall.
+Running storage traffic through software firewalls increases latency and adversely affects storage performance.
+For more information about routing storage traffic to its own VLAN interface, see the [FAQs](/docs/BlockStorage?topic=BlockStorage-block-storage-faqs#howtoisolatedstorage).
+{: important}

 ## Authorizing the host in the UI
 {: #authhostlinui}